neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 This tool expects three arguments:

 - `ino_file_dir`: The directory containing the sketch.
-Remember we were using the `tmp` dir.
+Remember we were using the **tmp** dir.
 - `board_fqbn`: The board type.
-I'm using an Arduino UNO, so my board type is `arduino:avr:uno`, but it may be different in your case
+I'm using an Arduino UNO, so my board type is **arduino:avr:uno**, but it may be different in your case.
 - `port`: The port where the Arduino is connected.
-Mine is connected to port `/dev/cu.usbmodem1201`.
+Mine is connected to port **/dev/cu.usbmodem1201**.

-When the agent uses the tool (accessing the `_run` method), it will compile the code (`arduino-cli compile ...`) and then upload it to the Arduino (`arduino-cli upload ...`).
-I defined this agent like this (in this case I used GPT4 since it works much better for tool using):
+When the agent uses the tool (by accessing the `_run` method), it will compile the code (`arduino-cli compile ...`) and then upload it to the Arduino (`arduino-cli upload ...`).
+I have defined this agent like this (in this case I've used GPT4 since it works much better when using tools):

 ```python
 tool = CompileAndUploadToArduinoTool(